Linda K Sienkiewicz

 They are fun to train.
 Highly motivated by food, they quickly learn how to heel, down, sit, and stay.
 Other tricks are a blast, too.
 You can set up a fun obstacle course for them outside or even inside.
 My pup thinks it’s a challenge to figure out the easiest way to get a ball that I’ve tossed under the dining room table because it’s a mini-maze of chair and table rungs.
 I also hide a toy and ask him to find it.
 I’m hoping he’ll learn the names of his toys.

 Because they aren’t big, you can practice heel, sit and stay, etc. while walking through the house.
-A corgi will enjoy the stimulation.
 They respond well to training and correction.
-They like obedience class because it’s a job with yummy rewards.
+They enjoy obedience class because it’s a job with yummy rewards.

 They are devoted, attentive and protective, but not aggressive.
 Like any dog, they give back unconditional love.
 They are friendly to strangers and other dogs when properly socialized (which is another reason obedience class is good for them).